irek02/tech-lead-notes/README.md

 ## What desribes a tech lead

-## NOVICES
+## Categories

-Business / goals
+Business / Goals / Communication

 * Ensure the code addresses business needs.
 * Liaise with the BA (bis analyst) to ensure the team is aligned with the product vision and business direction.
-* Align people towards the goal.
-Otherwise it is just a group of people, not a team.
 * Evaluate effort/time investment towards business vision.
 * Achieve optimal outcome by balancing cost and value.
-* In the daily grind, frequently revisit the priority list to ensure you are not creating waste.
 * Keep three todo lists: today, near-term, long-term.
+* Learn to manage priorities from multiple steakholders and the team.
 * Learn to work under pressure.
 Slipping on the discipline is unprofessional and will be costly.
+* Do not over commit without without the teams involvement.
+* When disagreeing with something, understand whether it jeapardizes the project or just a personal preference.
+* Remain non-emotional.
+Make decision after you heard everyone and stick to it.
+However, let other have a victory once in a while.
 * Make personal connections for more effective work.
+* Learn to communicate with non-technical people.
+Use diagrams, whiteboard, metaphors, simple language without acronyms and tech terms.
 * Expose risks to external steakholders and lobby for resources to address them.
+* Find balance in delivery pace and code quality to satisfy both the team and the business.
+* Ensure the team nonfunctional goals (test coverage, use of specific technology) are in line with business (end user) requirements.
 * Never make any assumptions.
+If you do, then document it.
 * Learn Mikago method.
 Explain things to managemtn by drawing dependency diagrams.
-* Ensure that the delivered change also delivers value which is to prevent developers exporing their own interests.
+* Ensure that the delivered change also delivers value.
-* Document assumptions.
-* Spending time on software quality without ultimately benefiting the customer is a waste.
+* Spending time on software quality without ultimately benefiting the customer is waste.
-* Learn to communicate with non-technical people.
-Use diagrams, whiteboard, metaphors, simple language without acronyms and tech terms.
-* Do not over commit without without the teams involvement.
-* Find balance in delivery pace and code quality to satisfy both the team and the business.
 * Help the project from the business and technical perspective but never spend 100% of time in only one area for too long.
-* When disagreeing with something, understand whether it jeapardizes the project or just a personal preference.
-* Ensure the team nonfunctional goals (test coverage, use of specific technology) are in line with business (end user) requirements.
-* Remain non-emotional.
-Make decision after you heard everyone and stick to it.
-However, let other have a victory once in a while.
 * Make everything visible.
-Use personal kanban.
-* Learn to find solutions to ill defined problems.
+* Learn to find solutions to ill-defined problems.
-* Learn to manage priorities from multiple steakholders and the team.

 Big picture / System thinking / Future state / Vision / Architecture / Matching requirements / Non-functional reqs